 “Sleep is that golden chain that ties HEALTH and our BODIES together”

 If this golden chain is broken, our health falls apart.
 Sound sleep is a critical component of our health as we spend 25%- 35% of our lives sleeping.
 Sleep is the time when our body and brain rest & detoxify from stress.
 We all know that disturbed sleep can cause various health problems but what we may not know is that if left untreated, the consequences are life-threatening.
 There are many causes for fragmented or disturbed sleep but one of the most common is “OBSTRUCTIVE SLEEP APNEA” and people know very little about it.

 WHAT IS OBSTRUCTIVE SLEEP APNEA (OSA)?

-Obstructive sleep apnea is the term used to define cessation of breathing (interrupted breathing) during sleep.
-People with sleep apnea stop breathing repeatedly during their sleep, sometimes hundreds of times which mean brain and the rest of the body may not get enough oxygen.
+Obstructive sleep apnea is the term used to define the cessation of breathing (interrupted breathing) during sleep.
+People with sleep apnea stop breathing repeatedly during their sleep, sometimes hundreds of times which means the brain and the rest of the body may not get enough oxygen.

 WHAT WOULD HAPPEN TO MY BRAIN & BODY IF I DON’T GET ENOUGH OXYGEN BECAUSE OF OSA?

 Our brain uses 20% of the body’s oxygen supply, without it, the brain is not able to perform basic function i.e. to metabolize glucose, and therefore cannot convert glucose into energy.
 It’s the glucose that powers the brain cells to function properly from planning and thought to heart rate and digestion.